ShZil/network-utilities/Scanner/README.md

 and using the configuration values in the scan.

 [22:55] The Public Address node should also have an edge connecting it to the router.

+[23:03] I decided against shoing the Public Address in the router's Device Profile, because the Public Address is its own entity, and it already has a device profile.